Brewmaster Monk Tank Guide – Midnight Season 1 (12.0.1)

 Brewmaster Monk Ability Usage:

-Brewmaster Monk Gearing in The War Within
+Brewmaster Monk Gearing in Midnight Season 1

 Stats

-Offense: Agility (item level) > Critical Strike = Versatility > Mastery > Haste
+Offense: Agility (item level) > Critical Strike = Mastery > Versatility > Haste

 Defense: Item level (Armor/Stamina/Agility) > Mastery = Versatility = Critical Strike > Haste